 Toddler Art Class with Anita Clott is a 6 week course where toddlers ages 3 to 5 can learn while working with their hands.
 Each week will feature a hands on project to go along with our weekly theme.
 Parent participation is required.
 Session fee is $45 and will be held Thursdays from 4 p.m. to 4:35 p.m September 1 through October 6.

 Belly Dancing with Lori Naseelah is a 6 week course where students will learn dance movements and styles such as one night Saidi cane, one night veil, and one night balancing.
-This class is for all ages.
-It does not involve a lot of strength or flexibility.
+Lori guides her students through the basic movements and drills to retrain the body to move in a more fluid manner, while tying in the traditions and folklore of belly dance.
+This class is for all ages and does not involve much strength or flexibility.
 Session fee is $50 and will be held every Tuesday from 5:30 p.m. to 6:30 p.m.
 August 30 through October 4.

 Wheel Throwing for Adults with Mary Boetgger is a 6 week course where students will explore the basic techniques on how to center clay, make basic cylinders, and glaze.
 Bowls, plates, mugs, and vases are among the items you will learn to create in this class.
 Each session fee is $95 and will be held every Thursday from 6 p.m. to 8 p.m. from the following two sessions: September 1 through October 6 or October 13 through November 17.

 Hand Building with Clay with Leslie Newton is a 6 week course for adults that will teach the basics of the three main hand building techniques: pinch, coil, and slab construction.
 Each session fee is $95 and will be held every Tuesday from 6 p.m. to 8 p.m.
 August 30 through November 15.